gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Nobody is saying we won't help," Indy said firmly.
 "And as long as I'm reeve, nobody is *going* to say that."
-She shot a warning glare at Grappa Gas as he opened his mouth, and a second at Aft to silence him as well.
+She shot a warning glare at Grappa Gas as he opened his mouth.
 "We can argue about the politics later.
 Right now, there's folk in trouble, and I won't have it said that the people of this village ever turned their backs on those that needed help."

 *Clap clap.* Granna Fee waited for Indy to nod at her before speaking.
-"What about the *tralpa*?
-I expect he's going to have something to say about us helping rebels."
+"What about the *tralpa*?" she asked her daughter.
+"I expect he's going to have something to say about us helping rebels."

 Indy's smile was as cold as the distant peaks.
-"I'll ask him when he wakes up."
+"We can ask him when he wakes up."

 ---